pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 You must configure proper [affinity rules](https://knative.dev/docs/serving/configuration/feature-flags/#kubernetes-node-affinity) on Knative deployed services.
 For more information, see [Install Tanzu Application Platform in an air-gapped environment](../install-offline/profile.hbs.md).

-## <a id="key-management"></a> Key Management
+## <a id="key-management"></a> Key management

 Key management is the foundation of all data security.
 Data is encrypted and decrypted with encryption keys or secrets that must be safely stored to prevent the loss or compromise of infrastructure, systems, and applications.
 Tanzu Application Platform values are secrets and must be protected to ensure that the security and integrity of the platform is maintained.

-- Tanzu Application Platform stores all sensitive values as [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/)
+- Tanzu Application Platform stores all sensitive values as [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
 - Encryption of secrets at rest are Kubernetes Distribution Dependent.
 - To store secrets in a Secret Management service, for example, [Hashicorp Vault](https://www.vaultproject.io), [Google Secrets Manager](https://cloud.google.com/secret-manager), [Amazon Secrets Manager](https://aws.amazon.com/secrets-manager/), or [Microsoft Azure Key Vault](https://azure.microsoft.com/en-us/products/key-vault/) you can use [External Secrets Operator](../external-secrets/about-external-secrets-operator.hbs.md) to automate the lifecycle management (beta).
 - 800-53 [Section AC-23](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r5.pdf)